By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 Soy shows up in plenty of food products these days.
 Here are some examples:

-Unfortunately, manufacturing companies don’t list soy on the ingredients list even if the food has soy in it.
+Unfortunately, manufacturing companies don’t list soy on the ingredients list, even if the food has soy.

-Some companies also use soy as a thickener, which can show up as different names on the ingredients list.
+Some companies also use soy as a thickener, which can appear as different names on the ingredients list.
 You may see glycine max, hydrolyzed vegetable protein (HVP), and mono-diglyceride.
 All of these are kinds of soy that can still cause estrogen-like effects.

 Small amounts of natural, organic, GMO-free soy won’t completely ruin the hormone balance within your body.
 It’s not particularly harmful in foods like natto, miso, and tempeh.